-It is recommended that a department, or non-departmentalized college, supply a sufficient number of invigilators as is appropriate for the size of the class, depending on the nature of the examination.
+It is recommended that a department, or non-departmentalized college, supply enough invigilators as is appropriate for the size of the class, depending on the nature of the examination.

 Invigilators may use a seating plan for their examinations which requires students to sit at a particular desk or table.
 In addition, invigilators may move any student to another desk or table in the examination room at any time before or during an examination.